 Peru is South America’s largest gold producer and exporter and the fifth largest gold producer in the world, with approximately 5.4 million ounces of gold produced annually.
 Approximately 20% of that gold production comes from small-scale artisanal miners, representing nearly $1.5 billion in potential revenues at current gold prices.

 Peru is taking steps to regulate the artisanal mining industry, both to recover lost taxes and to address environmental and safety concerns.
 To date more than 80,000 miners have registered to legally operate, with expectations that up to 150,000 artisanal mining operations will be formally recognized.
-This presents a substantial business opportunity for Equinox Gold and its Koricancha Mill, located in the heart of Peru’s gold mining industry.

 |Location||Southern British Columbia, Canada